V-bhoy/interview-prep/DBMS/09_Indexing.md

 applied.
 - No. Of entries in the index file = no. of records in the data file.
 - It's an example of Dense index.
+- Here although the rows in the table is unsorted but the index table is sorted where we can find the corresponding block address woth binary search and then search in the given block.

 ## NOTE
 - By default, DBMS only creates: